tuoharju/Documents/SecurityPolicy.md

 All logins are written into a log.
 Login pages have brute force protection.
 System enforces medium password strength.

-### Vulnerability scanner
+### Vulnerability scanners

+We use two vulnerability scanners:

-We use [Detectify](https://detectify.com/) to run automated vulnerability tests once a week.
+1. [Detectify](https://detectify.com/) runs automated vulnerability tests once a week.
+1. [Intruder](https://www.intruder.io/) runs a full scan once a month and ad hoc tests whenever new threats emerge.

 ## Third-party integrations